Why Captive Birds Don’t Need To Learn How To Fly

 Dad calmly says “Let’s try a stop.”

-Which you did and somehow the airbags didn’t deploy when the two of you were thrown towards the windshield due Newton’s third law of physics (Google it)
+You did and somehow the airbags didn’t deploy when the two of you were thrown toward the windshield due to Newton’s third law of physics (Google it)

-This is when dad said “See this will never work out, you will never drive, get out let me drive home” and call it a day.
+This is when Dad said “See this will never work out, you will never drive, get out let me drive home” and called it a day.

 Even if you went solo, you found yourself maybe coming too close to another car or making a turn too fast.